Tuinal Abuse and Addiction Treatment Options

 A further problem that compounds this situation is when people take a substance besides Tuinal.
 Polydrug abuse is when two illicit substances are combined to create an enhanced effect.
 The problem is prolific in people who take Tuinal illicitly, and it is particularly problematic in those who take alcohol and barbiturates together.

 Because alcohol is a depressant or sedative, it enhances the effects of barbiturates like Tuinal.
 Anyone using alcohol and barbiturates in combination is placing themselves at serious risk of physical illness and injury.
+(9)

-Taking marijuana at the same time as a barbiturate is dangerous too because it reduces the effects of sedatives.
-This may mean that someone unwittingly takes even more barbiturates to get the same effect which can lead to a fatal overdose.
+Taking marijuana at the same time as a barbiturate is dangerous, too, because it reduces the effects of sedatives.
+This may mean that someone unwittingly takes even more barbiturates to get the same effect, which can lead to a fatal overdose.

-If someone has been on Tuinal for a significant amount of time, there are additional side effects that develop because of prolonged use.
+If someone has been on Tuinal for a significant amount of time, additional side effects develop because of prolonged use.
 For the person taking Tuinal, these effects cause significant damage to health and are a major reason for getting help as early as possible.
-Signs that someone is having problems with prolonged dependence include:

 - A decrease in blood platelets.
 This can affect clotting and lead to bleeding and bruising.